ddewaele/hawkbit-client-nodejs/README.md

 # How ?

-Define a hawkbitTarget, and provide
+Define a hawkbitClient, and provide

 - hostname (of the hawkbit server)
 - port (of the hawkbit server)